AndroidDumps/dumpyara/README.md

 `bash dumpiara_v5_dropin.sh yourGithubToken`

+You can also place your oauth token in a file called `.githubtoken` in the root of this repository, if you wish It is ignored by git

 Before you start, make sure that dumpyara scripts are mapped to your own account and nick, otherwise you'll only dump, not push.